• Skip to primary navigation

 • Break cauliflower and broccoli into florets (or rough chop).

-• Mix together, cumin, garlic powder, paprika, salt, 1 tablespoon oil.
+• Mix together, cumin, garlic powder, paprika, salt, 1-2 tablespoons olive oil.
 Toss with the cauliflower and broccoli until well incorporated.

 Arrange on the prepared baking sheet in a single layer.

-• Roast veggies for approximately 20 minutes until tender but not soft (al dente).
+• Roast veggies for approximately 25 minutes until tender but not mushy (al dente).
 Stir after 10 minutes.

 Coconut Curry Mushroom Broth

-• While the vegetables are roasting, chop the onions.
+• While the vegetables are roasting, chop the onions and mushrooms.

 • Prepare the broth (I use Better than Bouillon - vegetable) and set aside.

 • Heat 1 tablespoon of oil in a large soup pot or Dutch oven.
-Sauté the onions for 7-10 minutes over medium to medium-high heat until soft, fragrant, and lightly brown.
+Sauté the onions, mushrooms, and garlic for 8-12 minutes over medium to medium-high heat until soft, fragrant, and lightly brown.

-• Add the mushrooms and garlic and continue to cook, stirring as necessary for another 7-10 minutes.
-Once cooked, add the curry powder and mushroom powder, stir to incorporate.
+• Once cooked, add the curry powder and mushroom powder, stir to incorporate.

-• While the mushrooms and onions are cooking, cut the carrots, kale/spinach, and cilantro.
+• Peel and cut the carrots, kale/spinach, and cilantro.

-• Add the riced cauliflower-broccoli mixture, vegetable broth, coconut cream, carrots, kale, and a cup of water to the soup pot with mushrooms.
-If using spinach, don't add yet (add for the last few minutes of simmering).
+• Add the riced cauliflower-broccoli mixture, vegetable broth, coconut cream, carrots, kale, and a cup of water to the soup pot with the mushroom mixture.
+If using spinach, don't add yet (add for the last 10 minutes of simmering).

 • Stir and bring up to a boil, reduce heat immediately and then let simmer for 20 minutes* or until the kale is tender.
 Taste and adjust seasoning as needed.